I started studying the causes and consequences of incarceration for the Open Philanthropy Project. The subject is full of mysteries. Here’s one.

 As best we can measure, the US crime rate rose from the mid-1960s to the early 1990s and then reversed:

 (Following FBI definitions, this graph is of “Part I” crimes and excludes excludes drug crime, white collar crime, drunk driving offenses, traffic violations, and other minor crimes.
-The property crime rate is graphed against the left axis, the violent crime rate against the right.)
+The property crime rate is graphed against the right axis, the violent crime rate against the left.)

 The strange thing is, the experts aren’t completely sure why the rise and fall.
 Many theories have been offered, and many may hold truth.
 There were disproportionately many young men in the late 1960s.
 Abortion was legalized in the early 1970s.
 Lead came out of the gas in the late 1970s.